Bong0202/ResearchUW/README.md

 # ResearchUW
-Archives of my research work for SMALS at UW, the whole project that I took part of can be found
+Archives of my research work for SMALS at UW, the whole project that I took part of can be found in this folder: Linh_Poster/2021 Fall RRF proposal Trujillo-1 (1).pdf

 In this research project, I: